Child Support Process

 • checkedProof of child care expenses

-• checkedProof Proof of child support and/or spousal support paid by you for any other relationship
+• checkedProof of child support and/or spousal support paid by you for any other relationship

 Tips for Court Appearance